davidly/m68/README.md

 # m68
 m68 runs 68000 elf, Motorola hex, and CP/m 68K binaries on Windows, macOS, and Linux.

-m68 loads binaries into memory then emulates the Motorola 68000 and requires system calls to execute them.
+m68 loads binaries into memory then emulates the Motorola 68000 and required system calls to execute them.

 C and C++ programs in the c_tests folder can be built with a 68000 cross compiler on most platforms.
 I've run buildgcc-8.2.0.sh on both Windows 11 running on AMD64 and Ubuntu running on Arm64 to build the GNU gcc 8.2.0 cross compiler.
 See [Building GCC for 68000](http://www.aaldert.com/outrun/gcc-auto.html#:~:text=I've%20made%20the%2068000%20cross%20compiler%20build,have%20MinGW/MSYS%20installed%2C%20and%20have%20an%20internet) for details.